-You may also want to check out these topics given below!
+You may also want to check out the topics given below!

-In NPN, N represents the negatively charged coating of the material whereas P represents the charged layer.
+In NPN, N represents the negatively charged coating of the material whereas P represents the positively charged layer.

 Difference Between NPN and PNP Transistor

-|The current flows from collector terminal to emitter terminal||The current flows from emitter terminal to collector terminal|
+|The current flows from collector terminal to emitter terminal.||The current flows from emitter to collector terminal.|

-|It is made up of two N-type material layers with P-type sandwiched||It is made of up two P-type material layers with N-type sandwiched|
+|One P-type semiconductor is sandwiched between the two N-type semiconductors.||It is made of up two P-type material layers with N-type sandwiched between them.|

-|The current flow from the collector is generated by keeping a +ve voltage there||The current flow from the emitter to collector is generated at emitter terminal by keeping a +ve voltage there.|
+|The current flow from the collector is generated by keeping a +ve voltage there.||The current flow from the emitter to collector is generated at emitter terminal by keeping a +ve voltage there.|

 |The transistor switches ON with the increase in current in the base terminal||The transistors switch ON when there is no current flow at the base terminal|